-In 1993, Community Hospice opened the doors of the first Community Hospice Hope Chest Thrift Store on North McHenry Avenue.
-Today, there are seven Community Hospice Hope Chest Thrift Stores, a Logistics Center as well as an Automotive Division in locations across the Central Valley.
-For more than 20 years the Community Hospice Hope Chests Thrift Stores have supported the Community Hospice mission, to embrace individuals and families facing life-changing journeys, enhancing quality of life for all.
-The Community Hospice Hope Chest Thrift Stores play a critical role in covering the costs of bereavement support, Camp Erin® of the Central Valley, education, and hospice services provided in our communities, services that most likely would not be available without their support.
+In 1993, Community Hospice, Inc., the oldest and largest nonprofit hospice provider in the Central Valley, opened the doors of the first Hope Chest Thrift Store on North McHenry Avenue in Modesto.
+Today, there are seven Hope Chest Thrift Stores, a Logistics Center as well as an Automotive Division in various locations across the Central Valley.
+For more than 20 years, the Hope Chest Thrift Stores have supported the mission of Community Hospice, to embrace individuals and families facing life-changing journeys, enhancing quality of life for all.
+The stores play a critical role in covering the costs of hospice services, bereavement support, Camp Erin® of the Central Valley and educational programs provided in our communities, services that most likely would not be available without their support.

 Community Hospice Logistics Center

 The Community Hospice 20,000-square-foot Logistic Center serves as the distribution center and online shopping pick-up site for the Hope Chest Thrift Stores and the Durable Medical Equipment Division.
 As Community Hospice continues to touch more lives in the community, the Logistics Center provides adequate space to accommodate growth.

 At the Logistic Center, the Hope Chest Thrift Stores recycle unsellable items including linens, shoes, hard plastics, books, belts and purses, cardboard and soft toys.
 Donated clothing is brought to the Logistics Center for processing where it is sorted, hung and tagged.
 Every day approximately 20 racks of clothing is produced and shipped to individual Hope Chest Thrift Store locations.